DavidRaffeil/DeFiPilot/README.md

 ## Présentation / About

+⚠️ *Actuellement, seule la version française du bot est disponible.
+L’interface et les logs sont en français uniquement.*
+⚠️ *Currently, only the French version of the bot is available.
+The interface and logs are in French only.*

 **DeFiPilot** est un projet open-source (usage non commercial) développé par un autodidacte pour apprendre, expérimenter et automatiser l’investissement sur la finance décentralisée (DeFi), en utilisant Python et l’IA.
 **DeFiPilot** is an open-source project (non-commercial use) developed by a self-taught enthusiast to learn, experiment, and automate investment in decentralized finance (DeFi), using Python and AI.